five-dots/Dict/README.md

 #### Some NOTEs

 -   `dict()` can be used instead of `Dict$new()` as some IDEs cloud not show R6's function arguments hint.
--   `.class` spefifies what kind of objects the dictionary can contains.
+-   `.class` specifies what kind of objects the dictionary can contains.
 Default "any" means the dict cloud have any type of value.
 -   `.overwrite` controls the behaviour when the same key is added.
 -   Dict keep key-value items in `tbl_df` from tibble package whose key is a character column and value is a list column.
-You can use variouse exisiting toolings for `data.frame` or `tibble` to maninpulate dict items.
+You can use variouse exisiting tooling for `data.frame` or `tibble` to maninpulate dict items.

 ### Get a value

-Value can be access by both `Dict$get()` or `` `[` `` with a character key or integer index of `Dict$items` rows.
+A value can be access by both `Dict$get()` or `` `[` `` with a character key or integer index of items rows.

 ```R
 ages["Bob"]